D1noD3v/zagreus-server-config/README.md

 # zagreus-server-config
 All server config files for my home server, named after Zagreus, the Greek demigod.

-Below you can see a topology for how the network is structured.
-All device that are running on a daily basis are shown.
+Below you can see a topology for how the network is structured, made using Microsoft Visio.
+All devices that are running on a daily basis are shown.

 ![network topology](topology.png "Title")